 Barbecue is a Lowcountry favorite, and Swig & Swine, located in Summerville’s Oakbrook area, has plenty of options.
-For a real old-style barbecue joint, check out Baker’s Pond & Garden, which only serves up ‘cue Thursday-Saturday but offers a unique dish: barbecue pie.
+For a real old-style barbecue joint, check out Baker’s BBQ, which only serves up ‘cue Thursday-Saturday but offers a unique dish: barbecue pie.
 Apparently the owners, who also make a delicious sweet tea pecan pie, once posted a sign reading “BBQ” and “pie,” only to be asked for “barbecue pie.”
 The result: a flaky pie crust filled with pulled pork, tomato sauce and cheese.
 Baker’s also sells sweet tea plants in its nursery.

 Looking for Asian choices?
 Pad Thai I has limited seating for those eating in, but also offers Thai dishes for takeout.
 Sushi 201 will appeal to lovers of Japanese raw or cooked food.

 For traditional Lowcountry seafood, check out Shuckin’ Shack Oyster Bar, located near Eclectic Chef with the same cobblestone walkways and, of course, delicious seafood.

 Dying for Mexican food?
 Margarita Mexican Restaurant is located on Main Street and will fill your need.